Home

 Then, you can gradually introduce her to the rest of the house.

-So, select a (preferably sunny) room, and follow the plan outlined at the ASPCA website in the article titled Introducing Your Cat to a New House.
+So, select a (preferably sunny) room, and follow the plan outlined at the ASPCA website in the article titled Moving with Your Pet.

 If you find that confining her and getting her slowly acclimated to the new home isn't working as expected, you can add in anti-anxiety measures.